EatonEM/emcb-udp-coordinator/README.md

 throughout in a later release.

-**NOTE:** The implementation utilizes `Emcb` and `EMCB` as a prefix for several entities and constants, such as `EmcbUDPbroadcastMaster` and `EMCB_UDP_MESSAGE_CODE_GET_DEVICE_STATUS`, and this will be updated to use more generic `EmNode` and `EM_LCP` terminology throughout in a later release.
+**NOTE:** The implementation utilizes `Emcb` and `EMCB` as a prefix for several entities and constants, such as `EmcbUDPbroadcastCoordinator` and `EMCB_UDP_MESSAGE_CODE_GET_DEVICE_STATUS`, and this will be updated to use more generic `EmNode` and `EM_LCP` terminology throughout in a later release.